RanguGoutham/RanguGoutham.github.io/aboutme.md

 I am an intern at MTR lab in Nokia Technologies.
 My work focuses on deep learning for computer vision.\\
 \\
-My interests form a broad range of topics in which i try to understand a droplet of information everyday.\\
+My interests form a broad range of topics in which I try to gather a droplet of information everyday.\\
-I have some issues remembering stuff(verbally) so I finally thought to blog it\\
+I have some issues remembering stuff(verbally) so I finally thought to blog it down.\\
 \\
 \\
 \\